 This big market with a friendly vibe has become known as a foodie haven in Napa, California.
-It’s full of local treats and lovely spaces to hang out and enjoy them.
+It’s full of local treats and lovely spaces in which to hang out and enjoy them.
 Embark on your own food journey at the Oxbow Public Market to discover regional specialties from some of Napa Valley’s finest and most creative merchants.

 Hog Island is one of the best seafood restaurants you’ll find in the region.
 They serve some of the best oysters in the Bay Area; they’re fresh from their farm on nearby (and namesake) Hog Island.
 Savory entrees of oysters and other shellfish are accompanied by salads and small plates celebrating the delicious produce from local farmers and fisherman.
 Visit Hog Island Oyster Bar for a taste of both the land and sea.